zowe/docs-site/docs/user-guide/cli-using-configuring-global-profiles.md

-# Configuring global/team profiles
+# Configuring team profiles

-This release of Zowe CLI introduces the concept of **global profiles**.
+This release of Zowe CLI introduces the concept of **team profiles**.

 ## Overview of global profiles